zeroc-ice/ice-debian-packaging/js/BuildInstructions.md

 ## Installing a Source Build

-After a successful build, you can generate a npm package by running the following command:
+After a successful build, you can generate an npm package by running the following command:

     > npm pack

-This will generate the file `ice-3.7a4.tgz`, which can be installed by running:
+This will generate the file `ice-3.7b0.tgz`, which can be installed by running:

-    > npm install <path_to_file>/ice-3.7a4.tgz
+    > npm install <path_to_file>/ice-3.7b0.tgz

 To use Ice for JavaScript with a browser, copy the appropriate JavaScript library files located in the `lib` directory to your web server.